 The Marymount California University Criminal Justice degree will provide you with a solid foundation of knowledge and experience.
 Our small class sizes allow you to fully engage in learning.
 Individual faculty mentoring and targeted advising from your professors help you succeed academically.
-Oceanview and Waterfront campuses that are close to Los Angeles and its WorldPort afford Criminal Justice students many unique opportunities to compete for an extensive range of internships, as well as nationwide careers in the criminal justice field that span the private sector and federal, state and local government agencies.
+The Oceanview campus is close to Los Angeles and its WorldPort affording Criminal Justice students many unique opportunities to compete for an extensive range of internships, as well as nationwide careers in the criminal justice field that span the private sector and federal, state and local government agencies.

 Our graduates take the next step fully prepared for the working world or graduate school—with an impressive resume and unparalleled accomplishments.
 Most graduates use their degree in Criminal Justice to begin careers in law enforcement, criminal law, corrections or social work.

 During the freshman and sophomore years, students build an educational foundation that prepares them for their upper division studies, which includes completing required coursework in criminology, homeland security and criminal law.

 DEVELOP A DEEPER LEVEL OF UNDERSTANDING

 During the junior year, students complete most of their core Criminal Justice courses and begin in-depth study with upper division coursework, such as: Criminal Justice Administration; Ethics and Professional Responsibility in Criminal Justice; Juvenile Justice, the Law and Delinquency; Criminal Justice; Transnational Crimes and Comparative Criminal Justice Systems; and Emergency Preparedness.